-- Passes or tickets for transportation such as mass transit within and between cities or states, including by rail or bus - Commercial airline transportation services. - Demand response transportation services, which is curb-to-curb transportation in private buses, vans, or sedans, including wheelchair-accessible vehicles, if necessary. - Mileage reimbursement for an individual transportation participant (ITP) for a verified completed trip to a covered health care service.
-The ITP can be the Member, the Member's family member, friend, or neighbor. - Members 20 years old or younger may be eligible to receive the cost of meals associated with a long-distance trip to obtain a covered health care service.
-The daily rate for meals is \$25 per day for the member and \$25 per day for an approved attendant. - Members 20 years old or younger may be eligible to receive the cost of lodging associated with a long-distance trip to obtain a covered health care service.
+- Passes or tickets for transportation, such as mass transit within and between cities or states, including by rail or bus, included in certain circumstances. - Commercial airline transportation services. - Demand response transportation services, which is curb-to-curb transportation in private buses, vans, or sedans, including wheelchair-accessible vehicles, if necessary. - Mileage reimbursement for an individual transportation participant (ITP) for a verified completed trip to a covered - health care service.
+The ITP can be the member, family member, friend, or neighbor. - Members 20 years old or younger may be eligible to receive the cost of meals associated with a long-distance trip to obtain a covered health care service.
+The daily rate for meals is \$25 per day for the member and \$25 per day for an approved attendant. - Members 20 years old or younger may be eligible to receive the cost of lodging associated with a longdistance trip to obtain a covered health care service.
 Lodging services are limited to the overnight stay and do not include any amenities or incidentals, such as phone calls, room service, or laundry service. - Members 20 years old or younger may be eligible to receive funds in advance of a trip to cover authorized NEMT services.

-If you have a Member needing assistance while traveling to and from his or her appointment with you, NEMT services will cover the costs of an attendant.
+If a member needs assistance while traveling to and from their appointment, NEMT services will cover the costs of an attendant.
 You may be asked to provide documentation of medical necessity for transportation of the attendant to be approved.
-The attendant must remain at the location where covered health care services are being provided by may remain in the waiting room during the Member's appointment.
+The attendant must remain at the location where covered health care services are being provided but may remain in the waiting room during the member's appointment.

 Children 14 years old and younger must be accompanied by a parent, guardian, or other authorized adult.

-Children 15-17 of age must be accompanied by a parent or guardian, or other authorized adult or have consent from a parent, guardian, or other authorized adult on file to travel alone.
+Children 15-17 of age must be accompanied by a parent or guardian or other authorized adult or have consent from a parent, guardian, or other authorized adult on file to travel alone.
 Parental consent is not required if the covered health care service is confidential in nature.

-If you have a member you think would benefit from receiving NEMT services, please refer him or her to the Driscoll Health Plan or SafeRide Health for more information.
+If you have a member would benefit from receiving NEMT services, please refer them to the Driscoll Health Plan at 1-877-324-7543 or SafeRide Health at 1-833-6394-5881 for more information.

-For billing or claims information specifically to NEMT services contact SafeRide Health at 1-833-694-5881.
+For billing or claims information related specifically to NEMT services, contact SafeRide Health at 1-833-694-5881.

-What are Driscoll Health Plan Transportation Value Added Services?
+What are Driscoll Health Plan Transportation Value-Added Services?\

 Driscoll Health Plan offers additional transportation benefits to members.
-DHP Members can request a ride to their local food pantry, a health education class, and their local grocery store.
-Members can receive more information by contacting SafeRide Health at 1-833-694-5881.
+Members can request a ride to their local food pantry, local grocery store, DHP health education class, DHP community events, Social Security Administration office, and DHP-sponsored events. \ Restrictions and limitations may apply.

+Members can request a ride by contacting SafeRide Health at 1-833-694-5881.